hocuscodus/qed-lang/qedintro.md

     int num = 17; @out(num)

 The business logic is executed first and assigns to integer num the value 17.
-No return call is found so the business logic halts (keeping all variables active).
+No return call is found in next lines so the business logic is suspended (keeping all variables active).
 Then the GUI is built and uses variable num from the business logic (17 is displayed).

 And of course... binding goes both ways!

     int num; @out("Count: " + num) @onrelease(num++)

-The business logic of this example declares an integer variable num initialized to 0, then halts (no return call encountered).
+The business logic of this example declares an integer variable num initialized to 0, then halts (no return call encountered afterwards).
 Then the GUI displays "Count: 0".
 When the user clicks on the GUI display, the @onrelease (mouse release) attribute value gets executed and variable num is increased.
 Then, the GUI execution phase is run again, now displaying "Count: 1".
 At each trapped event such as mouse release, the GUI gets rebuilt to reflect variable changes.

 Mixing variables from business logic to various GUI attributes and encapsulating them into functions allows building complex logic with few lines.